featuremine/tutorials/README.md

 yamal-run -m syncer -o syncer --config syncer-source.ini --section main
 ```

-Run a syncer sink instance on the other end where you want to copy the file with the provided configuration file `syncer-sink.ini`.
-Again the configuration m may need to be changed.
+Run a syncer sink instance on the other end where you want to duplicate the file with the provided configuration file `syncer-sink.ini`.
+Again the configuration may need to be changed.

 ```bash
 yamal-run -m syncer -o syncer --config syncer-sink.ini --section main